 Some Popular Clay Slip Decoration Techniques

 Let us now look at just a few of the ways you can use colored clay slip for decorating pottery.
 Once you get used to working with colored slip, it is one of those materials that you can be creative with.
 You will find yourself constantly coming up with new ways to use it.
-For some nice mason stain colors to choose from Click Here (amazon)
+For a nice blue mason, stain Click Here

 Here are some cool decoration techniques that you can try out right away;

 Slip trailing is perhaps one of the easiest and the most popular pottery decoration techniques.
-It involves pouring a stream of slip to Pottery that is in its damp state or leather hard.
-You can also apply Slip to bone dry or Bisque ware, but you have to be careful because the slip can crack because of the drying rate, espiecaly if you apply it thicker.
+It involves pouring a stream of slip onto Pottery that is in its damp or Leather Hard Stage.
+You can also apply Slip to bone dry or Bisque ware, but you have to be careful because the slip can crack because of the drying rate, especially if you apply it thicker.